gerbsec/gerbsec.github.io/_posts/2024-07-06-cs-obfuscation-for-fun-and-profit.md

     - `OpCodes.Callvirt`: calls the `GetString` method of the `Encoding` class to convert the byte array to a string.
     - `OpCodes.Ret`: returns the decoded string.

-Now this actually works for now, but i have plans to aes encrypt instead with a randomly generated key and iv. this ensures that everytime this is generated we have a new hash and a new
+Now this actually works for now, but i have plans to aes encrypt instead with a randomly generated key and iv. this ensures that everytime this is generated we'll have a new hash for the file and new strings etc.
 ## seeing it in action

 before obfuscation, our binary is easily detected by av: